 Vadim and his wife, Julie, were married in 1994.
 They currently reside in Redlands, CA, with their two children: Rita Romashka and Fletcher Alexander.

 There are a couple of things that Vadim enjoys the most: it is feeling slight breeze in his helmet while riding a road bike and elatedly watching a score board at Rita's and Fletcher’s swim races.

 After graduating from the college Vadim enrolled in Zaoksky Theological Seminary, Russia, completing his Bachelor of Theology degree in 1996.
 In the same year the Dementyevs moved to Keene, TX, where Vadim was awarded a Bachelor of Science degree in Communications in 1999.
-The pastor's next educational harbor was Fuller Theological Seminary, from which he holds a Master of Divinty degree (2010), and where he is currently finishing his doctoral studies in preaching.
+The pastor's next educational harbor was Fuller Theological Seminary, from which he holds a Master of Divinity and Ph.D. in Preaching and the Arts degrees.
 Vadim is a member of and a presenter at American Academy of Homiletics.